sersoft-gmbh/xmlwrangler/README.md

 -   Last but not least you can extract the string content of an Element: `XMLElement.stringContent()`
 -   And of course as you can with attributes, you can also convert string content: `XMLElement.convertedStringContent(converter:)`

-All these methods throw an error (`LookupError`) when something went wrong instead of returning optionals.
+All these methods throw an error (`XMLElement.LookupError`) when something went wrong instead of returning optionals.
 If you prefern an optional, you can always use `try?`.
 For more information also check the header docs which describe these methods a little closer.

 ## Possible Features